Hard Negative Sample-Augmented DPO Post-Training for Small Language Models: Methodology

 \paragraph{Per-sample importance score.} In addition to the error profile, we associate each solution with a raw \emph{dataset weight} that reflects how informative it is for preference learning.
 For a candidate solution $y_i$ we define

-where $c_i$ is a confidence score for $y_i$ (e.g., derived from the model's answer probability) and $p_i$ is its perplexity under the current policy.
+where $c_i \in [0,1]$ is the mean token-level probability of the final-answer span under the current policy, smoothed with a sigmoid transformation $c_i = \sigma\!\bigl(\bar{\log p}_{\text{ans},i}\bigr)$ to ensure a well-behaved range, and $p_i$ is the sequence-level perplexity of the full CoT trajectory under the same policy.
+The division by $100$ is a normalizing constant chosen so that $p_i/100$ has a comparable magnitude to the other two terms, given that perplexity values in our setting typically range from $5$ to $150$.
 Samples that are structurally problematic (high wrongness), unexpectedly low-confidence, or assigned high perplexity receive larger $w_{\text{raw}, i}$ and are considered more valuable for training.
 These raw weights are later normalized and clipped at the batch level in our weighted DPO objective (Sec.~\ref{sec:verifier-dpo}), but their definition is fully determined by verifier signals and pre-existing model statistics.

 \paragraph{Verifier-guided hard negative mining.} Given a question, we sample multiple CoT solutions from the base model and score each with the verifier, obtaining $(\text{wrongness}, \text{absurdity}, \mathbf{s}, w_{\text{raw}})$.
 We then select \emph{hard negatives} as solutions that are (i) high-confidence according to the model, (ii) near the decision boundary in terms of final-answer correctness or semantic proximity to a good solution, and (iii) assigned relatively high absurdity and/or specific structural or logical error tags.
 Because the verifier exposes rich, interpretable error dimensions, the resulting hard negatives cover diverse failure modes (semantic drift, missing steps, redundant or reordered reasoning, symbolic misuse), making the preference signal more informative than a purely outcome-based correct/incorrect label.